geertjanw/ojet-training/README.md

     {'name': 'Henry', 'lastname': 'Sykes'}
 ]);
 ```
-Next, display the CCA component for each of the 'employees':
+Next, display the CCA component for each of the 'employees', in 'incidents.html':
 ```html #button { border: none; }
 <oj-bind-for-each data="[[employees]]">
       <template>